the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Remove "(beta)" label from URL source type of import.
 [TEC-3289]
 * Fix - Resolve conflict between datepicker holding consistent size when navigating and flexibility on small screen sizes.
 [TEC-3322]
 * Fix - Respect EA `post_status` from settings when an event does not have a defined value.
 [TEC-3255]
+* Fix - Prevent creation of empty venue when removing a Venue inside of the Events using the Classic editor that had a US state selected.

 = [5.0.2.1] 2020-02-25 =